yona-lang/homepage/docs/syntax.md

 The description of the Transducer functions can be found in the module itself.
 Transducers may be combined in order to create more complex transformations.
 Also, custom collection may implement their version of a `reduce` function that accepts a transducer and reduces the collection as desired.

 ## Strings
-Strings in Yatta are technically sequences of UTF-8 characters.
-Character in Yatta can be written between apostrophes.
+Strings in Yona are technically sequences of UTF-8 characters.
+Character in Yona can be written between apostrophes.
 Working with strings is then no different than working with any other sequence.
 String literals can be multi-line as well.
 There is no special syntax for multi-line strings and a single pair of quotes is used to denote all string literals.

 ### String Interpolation
-Yatta supports string interpolation for convenience in formatting strings.
+Yona supports string interpolation for convenience in formatting strings.
 The syntax is as follows:

 ```
 "this string contains an interpolated {variable}"